How do Medicare Advantage Plans work?

-Medicare Advantage plans start at a $0 premium but the costs vary from plan to plan.
+Medicare Advantage plans start at a $0 monthly premium but the costs vary from plan to plan.
 You’ll pay a higher premium for plans that offer lower copays/coinsurance, deductibles and maximum out-of-pocket costs.
 You may pay a higher premium for plans with more provider choice, for example a HMO plan with a limited network of providers may be cheaper than a PPO plan with a broad network.
 Plans are available for all budgets, helping you find the right balance of cost and coverage.

 Why choose a Medicare Advantage Plan?

 Medicare Advantage Plans can offer additional benefits to those provided by your Original Medicare coverage, such as prescription drug coverage, dental, and vision care.
 They may also offer lower copays, a lower deductible, and a maximum out-of-pocket limit (unlike Original Medicare that has no limit).
 These help offer extra protection from high-unexpected medical bills.
-You’ll also be able to choose from multiple plans offered by providers in your area so you can find a plan that provides the best combination of premium cost and coverage to fit your lifestyle.
+You’ll also be able to choose from multiple plans offered by insurance companies in your area so you can find a plan that provides the best combination of premium cost and coverage to fit your lifestyle.